mmistakes/made-mistakes-jekyll/_drafts/pencil.md

 ![Pencil tip disassembled]({{ site.url }}/images/pencil-53-tip-disassembled.jpg)

-Thin lines are made with Pencil's fine point while wider ones are made with the long side of the tip.
+Thin lines are made with Pencil's fine point while wider ones are made with angled edge of the tip.
 No other stylus I know of has this ability, making Pencil feel less like a digital tool and more like a real piece of charcoal or graphite (without the mess of course).
 Oh, and in case you were wondering, the [tip is user replaceable](http://www.amazon.com/gp/product/B00MM4KD4U/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00MM4KD4U&linkCode=as2&tag=mademist-20&linkId=SIDCNA73WKOEKRHM) too.

 ### A built-in eraser

 What would a pencil be without an eraser?
 Well FiftyThree's Pencil has one of those too.
-When you want to erase something you just flip Pencil on its head and glide the rubbery top over the mistake.
+When you want to erase something you just flip Pencil on its head and glide the rubbery edge over the mistake.

 ![Pencil's eraser and replacement]({{ site.url }}/images/pencil-53-eraser-replacements.jpg)

-Size can be controlled by making contact with the eraser's corner (for small mistakes) or the entire width to remove a larger area.
+Size can be controlled by making contact with the eraser's corner (for small mistakes) or the entire surface to remove a larger area.
 Just like the tip the eraser is replaceable, though I haven't needed to replace mine yet.

 <div class="notice-info" markdown="1">
 #### Erasing and Undoing
 If you're looking for other erasing techniques that don't rely on Pencil's hardware eraser you're in luck.
-I wrote an entire guide dedicated to [correcting and covering-up mistakes]({{ site.url }}{% post_url /mastering-paper/2014-10-25-erasing %}).
+I wrote an entire guide dedicated to [correcting and covering-up mistakes]({{ site.url }}{% post_url /mastering-paper/2014-10-25-erasing %}) in Paper by FiftyThree.
 </div>

 ### Palm Rejection